Anthony Sedlak: Career

 At 22, with the help of Chef Harold Bonkowski, head of the culinary arts department at VCC, Sedlak was selected as Canada's representative for the 2006 Hans Bueschken World Junior Chef Challenge in Auckland.
 He came away with a silver medal.

 A few months later, Sedlak won Food Network's Superstar Chef Challenge II.
 After the win, he left The Observatory to shoot The Main, which premiered on 1 October 2007.
 Anthony was also a judge on the Food Network show Family Cook-Off.

 He was named Executive Chef at The Corner Suite Bistro De Luxe in Vancouver, which was scheduled to open in November 2009.

 In February 2010, just days before the opening of The Corner Suite Bistro, Anthony parted ways with the restaurant in pursuit of other opportunities.

 Death

 Sedlak was found dead in his apartment in North Vancouver, British Columbia, Canada on July 6, 2012.
-According to the coroner's report, Sedlak committed suicide by taking excessive amounts of cocaine and oxycodone.
+According to the coroner's report, Sedlak died from suicide by taking excessive amounts of cocaine and oxycodone.
 Shortly before his death, Sedlak filmed an appearance as a guest judge on the television program Anna & Kristina's Grocery Bag.
 The episode in which Sedlak appeared aired on November 20, 2012.
 Even though it wasn't his last TV appearance, it featured a tribute to him at the end of the episode.
 Sedlak's final appearance was on season 2, episode 12 of You Gotta Eat Here! which aired on March 22, 2013, and at the end of the episode it said "in loving memory of Anthony Sedlak".